liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/authentication-context-example.md

 The following apps and scenarios don't work with authentication contexts:

 - Older version of Office apps (see the [list of supported versions](/microsoft-365/compliance/sensitivity-labels-teams-groups-sites#more-information-about-the-dependencies-for-the-authentication-context-option))
-- Sharepoint mobile apps (iOS and Android)
+- SharePoint mobile apps (iOS and Android)
 - Viva Engage
 - OneNote app can't be added to channel if the associated SharePoint site has an authentication context.
 - Teams channel meeting recording upload fails on sites with an authentication context.